Click on Bird Paintings below.

 The difference between wildness and domesticity involves making animals tractable to human desires and uses, as I said earlier: it is about making animals behave as agents of human serving domesticity.
 A wild dog can be very dangerous, a wild cat less so.
 I mean a domestic cat, not a Puma or a Bobcat.
 Some animals , like Wolves, Coyotes or Raccoons can not be domesticated, though they can be tamed to a certain degree.
 I had a pet Raccoon when I was a kid, but it got too wild at a certain point left the house on its own never to be seen again.
 For a few months, I used to play with it.
 It returned to the wild.
 I also knew a puppy that was half wolf, and the owner had to ‘dispose of it’ because it became too wild for him.
 But I am merely scratching the surface here.
 I wish only to point out that human’s make animals into slave like servants of human needs and desires.
 This is often not a good thing, as billions of animals are killed.

 Exact figures of hunting kills in the U.S. range around 100 million animals per year.
 I put the number of animals killed here to shock the reader into recognition that this is a real problem, and that domesticating animals is mostly about killing them not about having a happy and furry dog or cat in the house.
 Cats and dogs are domesticated animals but they are generally not abused or used as meat.
-This is not to say that there is not alot of cat and dog abuse by those who are unkind to them or even eat them.
+This is not to say that there is not a lot of cat and dog abuse by those who are unkind to them or even eat them.
 Rather it is to say that the primary use of these animals is often a good thing.
 This is not the case with goats, cattle, sheep, chickens or pigs, which are used mostly for their meat, which involves killing them, or their milk which means using them as mechanized producers.

 The notion of domestication is a human centered and often a speciesist notion and largely refers to the compliance of a certain animals to human abuse as food, as in cattle, or control, as in dogs.
 Domestication might be for “mutual benefit” among some cats and dogs, but most non-human animals suffer terribly as the benefits go to exclusively to humans.
-Indeed, John Livingston is probably largely correct that humans domesticate themselves and make themselves killers, “destroyers of towns” as the Seneca (Haudenosaunee) call American Presidents.
+Indeed, John Livingston is probably largely correct that humans domesticate themselves and make themselves killers, “destroyers of towns” as the Seneca (Haudenosaunee) call all American Presidents.
 The fact is, that of all beings on earth, humans are by far the worst and most dangerous.

-I include among these those who hunt the licensed hunters, who alone benefit from animal killing.
-The kill mostly for pleasure but partly kill for food.
+I include among these those who hunt, the licensed hunters, who alone benefit from animal killing.
+They kill mostly for pleasure but partly kill for food.
 Dolphins would much prefer to be in the wild than be in a Sea World show, which is far more about humans that it is about dolphins.
 Indeed many Orcas have been sold or captured by buyers of wild animals to be used in such shows.
 This is unjust and has contributed to the near extinction of the Puget Sound, or Western Orca, for instance.
 Human breeding deforms wild animals to have traits desired by humans, but such variants are not the products of nature, but of human whim.
 The deformed noses of Bull dogs or Pugs are a case in point, where the dog can barely breathe due to the arbitrary human need of short noses.
 German Shepard hips have likewise been deformed by Breeders.

 I like to imagine a world in which animals cannot be sold or eaten.
 I do not eat animals or fish, and only eat plants, and have not for twenty years.
 This enables me to see clearly just how much eating animals deforms the thinking of my contemporaries.
 It is amazing to see how what people eat deforms their thinking and makes them irrational and nonobjective about the role of domestication in history and how much animals enabled oppression of nature and women.
 Indeed, the most destructive of all forms of animal abuse is domestication, cats and dogs, notwithstanding.
-Humans above all domesticate themselves, making themselves tractable property owners, subservient to a bankers unethical making of private property a first principle.
-Wild humans are something else entirely and do little or nothing for money.
+Humans above all domesticate themselves, making themselves tractable property owners, subservient to a bankers unethical making of private property as a first principle.
+Wild humans are something else entirely and do little or nothing except for money.

 Darwin’s later work, after the Origin of Species, is largely about domestic animals, pigs, rabbits, goats, cattle, pigeons etc. His The Variation of Animals and Plants Under Domestication (finished by 1869) discuses many of these species as examples of evolutionary development.
 The first chapter discusses the evolution of Dogs and Cats and tries to tease out an answer about their evolution.
 This was beyond science at the time, but Darwin is headed in largely the right direction in his discussion of Wolves as the origin of dogs.
 He makes the mistake of thinking that Jackals and Coyotes, which are more closely related than wolves and Dogs, may be part of this evolution, a theory that has since proven mistaken, as Jackal and Coyotes are more distant canines.
 The genetics, which Darwin did not know, show that Dogs come from Wolves.
 He was right that they are all canines.